mas-bandwidth/gafferongames/content/post/why_cant_i_send_udp_packets_from_a_browser.md

 This key randomization ensures there is not a security problem when the same sequence number is used to encrypt challenge tokens across multiple servers (the servers do not coordinate).
 Also, the connection challenge packet is significantly smaller than the connection request packet by design, to eliminate the possibility of the protocol being used as part of a DDoS amplification attack.

 The client receives the _connection challenge packet_ over UDP and switches to a state where it sends _connection response packets_ to the server.
 Connection response packets simply reflect the _challenge token_ back to the dedicated server, establishing that the client is actually able to receive packets on the source IP address they claim they are sending packets from.
-This stops clients with spoofed packet source IP addresses from connecting.
+This stops clients with spoofed packet source addresses from connecting.

 When the server receives a _connection response packet_ it looks for a matching pending client entry, and if one exists, it searches once again for a free slot for the client to connect to.
 If there isn't one, it replies with a _connection request denied packet_ since there may have been a slot free when the connection request was first received that is no longer available.